Christopheraburns/blackjack-ai/lab/README.md

 To use SageMaker, you'll need to use an existing account from Amazon Web Services (AWS), or create a new one at [https://aws.amazon.com/](https://aws.amazon.com/).

 You'll also need a custom Identity and Access Management (IAM) role and policy to give your notebook access to SageMaker and Amazon S3.
+Let's create those now.

-Once you've logged into the [AWS console](https://console.aws.amazon.com/), click the "Services" dropdown use the search box to find "IAM", or visit the IAM console directly at [https://console.aws.amazon.com/iam/home?region=us-east-1#/home](https://console.aws.amazon.com/iam/home?region=us-east-1#/home).
+Log into the [AWS console](https://console.aws.amazon.com/), click the "Services" dropdown use the search box to find "IAM", or visit the IAM console directly at [https://console.aws.amazon.com/iam/home?region=us-east-1#/home](https://console.aws.amazon.com/iam/home?region=us-east-1#/home).

+#### Create a role

-Let's create a role first.
+You'll create a role first.
 On the left navigation menu, click "Roles," then click the **Create role** button to create a new role.
-Under "Choose the service that will use this role, select "SageMaker",
+Under "Choose the service that will use this role," select "SageMaker",

 ![img/create-role.png](img/create-role.png)